tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/Activities/02-Stu_Bossy_Words/README.md

 ### Retrieving the Top Words

-In order to create the word cloud you should get the top words, in this case we will use a thumb rule that has been empirically tested by some NLP experts that states that words with a frequency between 10 and 30 might be the most relevant in a corpus.
+In order to create the word cloud you should get the top words; in this case, we will use a thumb rule that has been empirically tested by some NLP experts which states that words with a frequency between 10 and 30 might be the most relevant in a corpus.

 Following this rule, create a new DataFrame containing only those words with the mentioned frequency.